 - Relevance – Yes, account scoring is a better approach.
 But is it conducive to implementation when multiple stakeholders are not engaged from the buyer’s side?
 In such cases, going for account scoring may provide limited value.

-As seen above, the benefits of using account-based marketing are manifold, particularly when the buying centre of the potential client has several people involved at different levels.
+As seen above, the benefits of using account-based marketing are manifold, particularly when the buying center of the potential client has several people involved at different levels.
 In such cases, account scoring helps in identifying the highest revenue opportunities.

 The process of implementing ABM consists of a series of steps, right from identifying the list of companies that best fit the product offering, to capturing customer testimonials and measuring the campaign success from lead to close.